Here is the Ultimate Guide to HBDI ® – Herrmann Brain Dominance Instrument:

 - Superstorming – the yellow quadrant.

-It is important not to only select the technique from your highest degree of preference, i.e. as a blue, I may find the blue technique most comfortable, yet stretching myself to use the yellow could yield better ideas and different results.
+It is important not to exclusively select the technique from your highest degree of preference.
+For example, as a blue, I may find the blue technique most comfortable, yet the yellow could yield better ideas and different results.

 How Could You Increase Your Thinking In Your Less Preferred Quadrants?